 Skip to main content

-Thirty minutes.
-No cost, no commitment.
+Free 30-minute intro call.
+No commitment.
 We work under NDA.

 Every AI services company has a specialty.
 Fine-tuning shops recommend fine-tuning.
 RAG consultancies recommend RAG.
-Prompt engineers recommend more prompting.
-None of them run the diagnostic first.
-The recommendation follows from their default, not from your data.
+The recommendation follows from their default, not your production failures.

 01